-Cannot take: Large, Midget, Strength 5+, Heavily built.
+Cannot take: Large, Strength 5+, Large, Heavily built.
 You are smaller than average, being both shorter and thinner.
 You have a Size of 4, and therefore have one less body level than normal.
-The reach of short and medium weapons is reduced by one level.
+Reach of short and medium weapons is reduced by one level.